 Shaving with a razor is a quicker and more affordable approach that will lead to smooth results for several days in between.
 On the downside, you will have "stubble" every few days that you'll need to maintain by shaving several times weekly.

-Shave gently in the direction of hair growth to avoid ingrown hair.
+Shave gently in the direction of hair growth to help prevent irritation and avoid ingrown hair.

 If you are in-between weighing the pros and cons of each hair removal method, I would suggest body waxing.
 For this service you should always go to a professional esthetician who has been properly trained and licensed in your state.

 Protecting Your Tattoo Sleeves

 In addition to hair removal, watch out for the sun.
 Your tattoo sleeves should be covered up to help prevent fading.
 This means long-sleeved, lightweight cotton shirts in the summer and a mild SPF daily, even when you are driving in the car.
 Not only will you protect your body art, but you'll also help to prevent skin cancer.

 While some people find this overall maintenance of hair removal and sun protection too much to bear, others go into tattoo sleeves with the understanding that their body art is an investment and should be protected to look its best.